bueltge/wordpress-basis-theme/readme.md

 # WordPress Basis Theme
-Basis provides a highly customizable starting point for your theme development
+Basis provides a highly customizable starting point for your theme development.

 ## Description
 Basis has been built to make theme development for WordPress easier.
 If you are an experienced theme developer or a total beginner, Basis provides a highly customizable starting point for your theme development and give your the typically development with WordPress by use Hooks.
 Basis comes with a pre-defined set of templates, no styles or style-framework for pure development.
 The theme is widget-ready and introduces a number of custom functions.